 What you shouldn’t do when paraphrasing

-- Changing only a few words from the original text while keeping the overall structure and meaning the same
+- Substituting only a few terms with synonyms while keeping the overall sentence structure and original wording largely the same (mosaic plagiarism).

 Key takeaways